Calculate heat transfer rates for different mechanisms

 Default values represent typical room-temperature properties for common materials.
 For precision engineering, consult material datasheets or standards (ASTM, ISO) for temperature-specific properties.

 Log Mean Temperature Difference (LMTD) represents the effective temperature driving force in heat exchangers with varying temperature differences along the flow path.
 Essential for counter/parallel flow exchanger design.
+For fluid property analysis, try the thermodynamic property calculator.

 These calculations align with established engineering principles documented in: